• Skip to primary navigation

 5. Care for Your Mental Health

 Lastly, you can’t have a wellness plan without considering your mental health.
-Your mental health is just as important as your physical health, and both are closely intertwined.
+It’s just as important as your physical health, and both are closely intertwined.
 One can’t succeed without the other.

 You can prioritize your mental health by: